 While considering legacy system migration, you should remember that it is more than just a technological upgrade.
 A successful legacy system migration involves a profound transformation that revitalizes outdated systems and adjusts them to the demands of the business.
 The process might include eliminating the limitations of old software, resolving compatibility issues, and adapting to modern standards of security, flexibility, and user experience.

-In general, when you are thinking of modernizing legacy systems, you should consider several important aspects.
+In general, when you are thinking of software modernization, you should consider several important aspects.

 Now let’s break down the legacy system migration process into the main stages: